CS-AWARE-NEXT/cs-aware-next.github.io/content/blog/BLOG_InnoSec_misinformation_disinformation_in_cti.md

 +++

-## The Risk of Misinformation and Disinformation in Cyber Threat Intelligence Communities

 The ever-growing digital landscape presents organisations with a double-edged sword: vast amounts of data on cyber threats and the challenge of sifting through it all.
 Here's where **Cyber Threat Intelligence (CTI)** comes in.
 By analysing attacker behaviour and uncovering early signs of attacks, CTI empowers organisations to proactively defend themselves.
 However, a significant hurdle exists: **misinformation.**

 This misinformation comes in two forms: **accidental mistakes** (misinformation) and **deliberate deception** (disinformation).
 Both pose serious threats to CTI's effectiveness, eroding trust in shared intelligence and weakening cybersecurity defences.